Naziha-1986/-reading-notes.md/class-01.md

-*this book consider agreat book because it teachs you every thing about  HTML &SCC . it helps you design and build websites, moreover if you have a website,it will help yous to have more control over the appearance of your pages .*
+*This book consider agreat book because it teachs you every thing about HTML &SCC . it helps you design and build websites, moreover if you have a website,it will help yous to have more control over the appearance of your pages .*

 `Question #1` **why you need to understand HTML &CSS?**